Xunyi County

 Xunyi (旬邑 (Xúnyì)) is a county in the central part of Shaanxi province, China, bordering Gansu province to the north and northwest.
 It is the northernmost county-level division of Xianyang City.
 The county is noted for its apple orchards producing the "Malan Red", a variety of red Fuji apple named after the Malan Red Army site.
 Besides apples, the economy relies on coal and petroleum exploitation.

 Present day Xunyi is located at the same location as the historic Bin city.
 Xunyi is also home to the 53 m Xunyi Pagoda, built in 1059.

 The county was one of the communist strongholds during the Long March.

 Administrative divisions

-As of 2020, Xunyi is divided in 9 towns and 1 subdistrict.
+As of 2020, Xunyi is divided into 9 towns and 1 subdistrict.